jkk004/haikugeneratororiginal/README.md

 # Haiku Generator
 Haiku generator using random words from a syllable dictionary site.
-Hopefully, not many thought of doing it this way
+Haikus don't make much sense, but who knows, maybe a miracle/beautiful/godly haiku is formed through this

 -If I were to improve this, I would try to make my haikus more realistic by labelling words as verbs, nouns, etc. with PyDictionary and forming sentences as such